mpiederiet/pacfiles/pactester.ps/README.md

 Read and test proxy autoconfig files with PowerShell.

+## Installation

+pactester is available from the PowerShell Gallery, and can be installed using `Install-Module -Name pactester`

+## Usage

 `Find-ProxyForURL -PacFile .\proxy.pac -Url https://example.com`

 `Find-ProxyForURL -PacFile .\proxy.pac -Url https://example.com -MyIPAddress 1.2.3.4`